Explore the Edge of the Rockies & Pikes Peak

 With so much to do, you may need to stay a while longer!

-Located in the heart of Colorado Springs, The Club and Retreat at Garden of the Gods is just minutes from many fun attractions to experience while on vacation.
+Located in the heart of Colorado Springs, Garden of the Gods Resort and Club is just minutes from many fun attractions to experience while on vacation.
 Feed the giraffes at America’s only mountain zoo, take a step back in time in an old ghost town, or roar with dinosaurs.
 The region features more than 60 incredible Colorado Springs tourist attractions, including Pikes Peak, Garden of the Gods National Landmark, and the U.S. Olympic Training Center, all of which are waiting to make your next vacation to our resort the experience of a lifetime.

 For more information on the following attractions, click here to view the Colorado Springs Official Visitor Guide.